 Overview

-Each party in Docs has its own Rate Schedule Library that is accessible within the application and managed by users with permission to upload and edit rates within the library for that Docs party.
-Any rate schedule added to the library of a party becomes accessible for addition to agreements by users of that party.
+Each party in Docs has its own Rate Schedule Library that is accessible within the application.
+This is managed by users with "Rates Library Maintainer" permission, and they can create, upload and edit rates within the library for the specific Docs party they are associated with.
+Any rate schedule added to the library of a party becomes accessible for addition to give-up agreements by users of that party.

 Accessing and Navigating the Rate Schedule Library

-Once in the rate schedule library, you can either browse the available rate schedules by navigating through the paged table, or search for rate schedules by party or name.
+Once in the Rate Schedule Library, users can either browse the available rate schedules by navigating through the page table, or search for rate schedules by specific rate schedule name, or by party.

 In the list of available rate schedules, you will see the following information:

-- Rate schedule name: this is always hyperlinked, selecting it will open up the rate schedule for review.
-The buttons next to the name can be used to delete, upload a new rate schedule and download the rate schedule
+- Rate schedule name: This is always hyperlinked, selecting it will open up the rate schedule for review.

-- Version: on a brand new rate schedule you will always see version number "1", any time a new rate schedule with the same name is uploaded, the version name goes up by one
+- Version: On all new/original rate schedules, this number will be version number "1".
+Any time a new/original rate schedule with the same name is uploaded, the version name goes up to the next number (i.e. 2, 3, 4, etc.).

-- Created Date: date the first version was uploaded
+- Created Date: The date the first version of the rate schedule was uploaded to the library.

-- Created By: who uploaded the first version
+- Created By: The user who uploaded the first version of the rate schedule.

-- Last Modified Date: date the most recent update to the rate schedule was made
+- Last Modified Date: The date the most recent update to the rate schedule was made.

-- Last Modified By: who made the last modification
+- Last Modified By: The user who made the last modification to the rate schedule.

 If no search criteria is selected, all rate schedules visible to you will display.